hoodiecrow/ConsTcl/README.md

 #### Symbol class

-The Symbol class defines what capabilities a symbol has (in addition to those from the NIL class), and also defines the internal representation of a symbol value expression.
+The Symbol class defines what capabilities a symbol has (in addition to those from the Base class), and also defines the internal representation of a symbol value expression.
 A symbol is stored in an instance as a Tcl string, and the `` name `` method yields the symbol's name as result.

 ```
 oo::class create ::constcl::Symbol {
-  superclass ::constcl::NIL
+  superclass ::constcl::Base
   variable name caseconstant
   constructor {n} {
     ::constcl::idcheck $n